oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 :::

 ::: {.varjson .example}
-Example 30: a function returning the top-selling products for a given year.
-In this case the year must be specified as a parameter of the function with the `$Parameter` member.
+Example 30: a function with one overload returning the top-selling products for a given year.
 ```json
 "TopSellingProducts": [
   {